infretis/infretis/examples/gromacs/puckering/README.md

 ## This is a work-in-progress exercise/ tutorial for a molecular modeling class.
 TO DO
 * Remove the `cd` in commands, else its just copy-paste all the way
+* Remove output to console from wf move
 * step3 infretis
 * step4 infretis
 * step5 analysis/error analysis